benmccallum/dotnet-references/docs/Dockerfile-use-case.md

 ### Prime the files
 `COPY MyCompany.MySolution.sln ./The/Correct/Directory/Path/`

-> (Alternatively, you can use a .csproj as an entry, coming soon...)
+> Alternatively, you can use a .slnf as an entry, as long as you have both files copied

+> (.csproj as an entry can be built if desired)

 Copy over your .csproj files using whatever technique works best for your situation.